IBM-Cloud/docs/dedicated/index.md

 To deploy into a second location or multiple locations, you must follow a process similar to the one you took to enable your primary geographic location:

 1. Enable a new dedicated environment to host additional instances of your applications.
 To create a new environment, contact your IBM sales team to initiate the process.
 For more information about setting up a dedicated instance, see [Setting up {{site.data.keyword.Bluemix_notm}} Dedicated](../dedicated/index.html#setupdedicated).
 You must log in separately to access each environment.
 Each physical location for the hosted environments should be a minimum of 200 km away from the original location to ensure availability.
 2. Obtain the unique domain name where your new deployed app will be hosted.
-For example, if your original domain is *mycompany.east.bluemix.net*, then you can create a new local environment with a new domain such as *mycompany.west.bluemix.net*, and deploy to the new domain.
+For example, if your original domain is *mycompany.east.bluemix.net*, then you can create a new dedicated environment with a new domain such as *mycompany.west.bluemix.net*, and deploy to the new domain.
 3. Each time you deploy your original app, also deploy to the new location.
 For more information about deploying, see [Uploading your app](../starters/upload_app.html).